-Camille focuses her practice on the prevention and resolution of labor, employment and commercial disputes.
-She also serves as vice chair of the firm's Labor & Employment practice.
+Chair of Much's Labor & Employment group, Camille focuses her practice on the prevention and resolution of labor, employment, and commercial disputes.
 A highly experienced legal advisor and litigator, Camille has counseled clients and managed complex cases in federal and state courts throughout the United States.

 In addition to her employment law practice, Camille handles traditional union issues.
 She represents employers in arbitrations and grievances arising under collective bargaining agreements.
 She also defends unfair labor practice charges filed against employers with the National Labor Relations Board.

-Camille has significant experience defending national and international aviation clients in a wide range of matters including product liability claims, and provides industry-focused advice on risk management and loss prevention.
+Camille has significant experience defending national and international aviation clients in a wide range of matters including product liability claims, and she provides industry-focused advice on risk management and loss prevention.
 She counsels corporate aviation departments and aviation operators on emergency response planning.
-When an incident occurs, Camille plays a key role in executing the client’s response plan, advising the client during the FAA and/or National Transportation Safety Board investigation, and handles related litigation.
-Additionally, she is recognized as an authority on the criminalization of aviation accidents and the legal implications of drones.
+When an incident occurs, Camille plays a key role in executing the client’s response plan, advising the client during the Federal Aviation Administration and/or National Transportation Safety Board investigation, and handles related litigation.
 Inspired by her work with professionals across the industry, Camille is in the process of obtaining her private pilot’s license.

-Camille is co-chair of Much's Diversity & Inclusion Initiative and the Much Women's Initiative.
+Camille is co-chair of Much's Diversity, Equity & Inclusion Initiative.
 She also authors a regular column for the Women@Work series in Chicago Lawyer magazine.

-Camille writes and speaks frequently on legal topics involving employment and aviation law.
-While in law school, Camille earned a position on the Dean’s List and was a member of the Alpha Sigma Nu Honor Society, the National Mock Trial Team and National Moot Court.
+Camille writes and speaks frequently on legal topics involving employment law.
+While in law school, Camille earned a position on the Dean’s List and was a member of the Alpha Sigma Nu Honor Society, the National Mock Trial Team, and the National Moot Court.